goauthentik/authentik/website/integrations/services/fortigate-ssl/index.md

 ## authentik setup

-It's time to login to authentik and setup the provider and application.
+It's time to log in to authentik and set up the provider and application.

 ## Provider section